Most Holy Trinity Church, Mamaroneck

-Most Holy Trinity Church, located on the Boston Post Road, is a historic Roman Catholic church in the Latin rite parish of Most Holy Trinity-Saint Vito in the Archdiocese of New York, in Mamaroneck.
+Most Holy Trinity Church, located on the Boston Post Road, is a historic Roman Catholic church in the Latin rite parish of Most Holy Trinity-Saint Vito in the Archdiocese of New York, in Mamaroneck, New York.

 Parish history

 Most Holy Trinity Church began as St. Thomas Church, built in 1867.
-It was a mission of Blessed Sacrament Church in New Rochelle N.Y..
+It was a mission of Blessed Sacrament Church in New Rochelle, New York.
 The mission became a parish in 1874, then the present church was built by 1885 and renamed Most Holy Trinity.

 Most Holy Trinity was originally known as the church of St. Thomas when it stood at the corner of Spruce Street and Boston Post Road.
 The founder, Reverend Thomas McLaughlin, was a pastor in New Rochelle and visited the Mamaroneck area once a month by wagon to attend to any parochial details.
-During his tenure, 12 churches were built in the original territory of his jurisdiction and Mamaroneck was one of them.
+During his tenure, twelve churches were built in the original territory of his jurisdiction and Mamaroneck was one of them.

 It was an old tradition that father McLaughlin visited Mamaroneck once a month, saying mass in private homes and in the "Old Red House" which stood at the bank of the Mamaroneck River near Prospect Avenue, in the rear of the Hook and Ladder Company.
 During this time, baptisms, confirmations, first communion and marriages of the Mamaroneck Catholics took place in New Rochelle at a church called Saint Matthews, the first Catholic Church in New Rochelle.
 This church was later named Blessed Sacrament.

 One of the parish's early pastors, Rev. Isidore Meister, was responsible for the construction of a new stone church building.
 Parishioners helped collect and save money and the project was completed in 1886.
 The new building was dedicated on Sunday, August 15, 1886, by Archbishop Corrigan.
 Since then, succeeding pastors worked to add on to the parish with a school, convent, rectory and gymnasium.

-Most Holy Trinity Parish School (1st-8th grade), current building erected in 1928, was run by the Sisters of Charity of New York.
-At its inception the Sisters, living at Saint Vincent's Retreat Center (presently the hospital), traveled to and fro by surrey driven by the church custodian, Patrick Murphy.
-They commuted for 28 years until a convent was built on site in 1914.
+Most Holy Trinity Parish School (1st through 8th grades), current building erected in 1928, was run by the Sisters of Charity of New York.
+At its inception the sisters, living at Saint Vincent's Retreat Center (presently the hospital), traveled to and from by surrey driven by the church custodian, Patrick Murphy.
+They commuted for twenty-eight years until a convent was built on site in 1914.
 The Franciscan Sisters of Hastings also taught at the school.
 The school closed in 1987.

-On November 2, 2014, the Archdiocese of New York announced as part of its "Making All Things New" round of church closures that Most Holy Trinity Parish would be merged with the Parish of Saint Vito also located in Mamaroneck, New York.
-As of August 2015, the church is part of the newly formed parish of Most Holy Trinity-Saint Vito with no regularly scheduled masses occurring at Most Holy Trinity Church.
+On November 2, 2014, the Archdiocese of New York announced as part of its "Making All Things New" round of church closures that Most Holy Trinity Parish would be merged with the Parish of Saint Vito also located in Mamaroneck.
+As of August 2015, the church became part of the newly formed parish of Most Holy Trinity-Saint Vito with no regularly scheduled masses occurring at Most Holy Trinity Church.
 The parish is served by the Knights of Columbus, Council 2247.